willfinnigan/RetroBioCat-2/docs/single_step_retrosynthesis.md

 `Finnigan, W., Hepworth, L. J., Flitsch, S. L. & Turner, N. J. RetroBioCat as a computer-aided synthesis planning tool for biocatalytic reactions and cascades.
 Nature Catalysis 4, 98–104 (2021).`

 **EnzymeMap**
 EnzymeMap is a set of scripts to process and clean BRENDA, followed by automated template extraction and the creation of a template relevance model.
 After applying templates, this expander will search the original dataset by molecular similarity, providing reaction precedents.
 `Heid, E., Probst, D., Green, W. H. & Madsen, G. K. H. EnzymeMap: curation, validation and data-driven prediction of enzymatic reactions.
 Chem.
 Sci.
 14, 14229–14242 (2023).`

 **BKMS**
 Data from the BKMS database processed into SMILES format, followed by automated template extraction and the creation of a template relevance model.
-Aftet applying templates, this expander will search the original dataset by molecular similarity, providing reaction precedents.
+After applying templates, this expander will search the original dataset by molecular similarity, providing reaction precedents.
 `Levin, I., Liu, M., Voigt, C. A. & Coley, C. W. Merging enzymatic and synthetic chemistry with computational synthesis planning.
 Nat Commun 13, 7747 (2022).`

 **RetroRules**